CrisISyC/DataStructures-Algorithms/README.md

 # Data Structures and Algorithms

-This repository contains implementations of various data structures and algorithms in **Java** and **C++**.
+This repository contains implementations of various data structures and algorithms.
 It serves as a learning resource and reference for anyone interested in computer science and software development.

 ## Contents